Medical Assistant Program

 MA101A (27 hours)

 MA101A introduces medical asepsis and techniques used to control and reduce the spread of pathogenic microorganisms.
-During this course, students learn how to assist a physician with minor surgery and are taught surgical asepsis (sterile techniques).
+During this medical assistant course, Hunter Business School students learn how to assist a physician with minor surgery and are taught surgical asepsis (sterile techniques).
 Use of an autoclave, an apparatus that sterilizes instruments, is presented.
 Class discussion is on a variety of minor surgical procedures and the medical assistant’s role in assisting the physician with surgical preparation of the patient, instrument setup, and patient recovery.
 Prerequisite: None

 MA101B (33 hours)

-This course introduces the student to pharmacology.
+This medical assistant course introduces the Hunter Business School student to pharmacology.
 It continues with methods of administration of medications.
 Mathematical computations of pharmaceutical measurements and calculations are also introduced.
 Students discuss a variety of medications and their common usage.
 Prerequisite: None

 MA102 (60 hours)

-This course gives students an introduction to patient relations in the medical office.
+This medical assistant course gives Hunter Business School students an introduction to patient relations in the medical office.
 Medical law and ethics are discussed.
 Communication skills are emphasized while students learn to interact with physicians, other allied health professionals, and patients.
 Students learn proper telephone techniques and how to schedule appointments.
 Prerequisite: None

 MA201 (60 hours)